Microscopic Polyangiitis

 Introduction

-Microscopic polyangiitis is a small vessel necrotizing vasculitis, a part of a large spectrum of disorders termed anti-neutrophil-cytoplasmic-antibody (ANCA)-associated vasculitides (AAV).
-This umbrella term includes granulomatosis with polyangiitis, microscopic polyangiitis (MPA), eosinophilic granulomatosis with polyangiitis (EGPA or Churg-Strauss disease), and renal limited vasculitis (RLV).
-This classification of vasculitides based on the type of vessels involved and the underlying etiology was first laid down by the International Chapel Hill Convention Conference on the Nomenclature of Vasculitides (CHCC 2012).[1]
+Microscopic polyangiitis (MPA) is a small vessel necrotizing vasculitis that falls within a larger spectrum of disorders known as antineutrophil cytoplasmic antibody (ANCA)–associated vasculitides.
+This group also includes granulomatosis with polyangiitis (GPA), MPA, eosinophilic granulomatosis with polyangiitis (EGPA or Churg-Strauss disease), and renal limited vasculitis.
+This classification of vasculitides is based on the type of vessels involved and the underlying etiology, as established by the International Chapel Hill Consensus Conference on the Nomenclature of Vasculitides (CHCC 2012).[1]

-The term microscopic polyarteritis was introduced in the literature by Davson in 1948 to describe the pattern of glomerulonephritis seen in patients with polyarteritis nodosa.
-It was later described as a pattern of necrotizing vasculitis, without immune complex deposition, affecting small vessels such as the capillaries, venules, and arterioles.
-The disease commonly involves glomerulonephritis, pulmonary capillaritis, and other systemic capillary beds.
-It shows considerable overlap with granulomatosis with polyangiitis (GPA).
-The absence of granulomatous inflammation involving the upper respiratory tract and the presence of pulmonary capillaritis is said to differentiate MPA from GPA.
-MPA has also been included in a group of disorders termed pulmonary-renal syndrome, which includes MPA, GPA, Goodpasture disease, and systemic lupus erythematosus (SLE).[2][3]
+The term "microscopic polyangiitis" was first described as "microscopic polyarteritis" and introduced in the literature by Davson in 1948 to describe the pattern of glomerulonephritis observed in patients with polyarteritis nodosa.
+This condition was later described as a pattern of necrotizing vasculitis without immune complex deposition, primarily affecting small vessels such as the capillaries, venules, and arterioles.
+The disease commonly involves glomerulonephritis, pulmonary capillaritis, and other systemic capillary beds, with considerable overlap with GPA.

 Etiology

-The etiopathogenesis of microscopic polyangiitis (MPA) and other related vasculitides have largely been attributed to anti-neutrophil-cytoplasmic antibodies or ANCA.
-These are host-derived auto-antibodies against shielded neutrophilic antigens.
-These antibodies react against primary granules present in neutrophils and monocytes.
-The formation of these antibodies has been hypothesized to be a two-step process.[4]
-The first step involves exposure of neutrophils to inflammatory cytokines leading to surface exposure of cryptogenic antigens like myeloperoxidase or MPO.
-Next, predisposing genetic, environmental, and other factors result in the production of MPO-ANCA.
-In the second step, these MPO-ANCA cause damage to the host vasculature by reacting and crosslinking neutrophils to the endothelial receptors.[5]
+The etiopathogenesis of MPA and related vasculitides has largely been attributed to ANCAs, which are host-derived autoantibodies targeting normally shielded neutrophilic antigens.
+These antibodies react against primary granules in neutrophils and monocytes.
+The formation of these antibodies has been hypothesized to be a 2-step process.[4]
+In the first step, neutrophils are exposed to inflammatory cytokines, leading to the surface expression of antigens such as myeloperoxidase (MPO).
+Next, predisposing genetic, environmental, and other factors lead to ANCA production.
+In the second step, these ANCAs damage the host vasculature by triggering inflammation and cytokine production.[5]

-• Infectious Causes: There is considerable overlap in the clinical presentation of various infectious processes and MPA leading to this implication.
-A possible role of chronic nasal carriage of Staphylococcus aureus has been suggested in relapsing GPA as well.
+• Infectious causes: The considerable overlap between the clinical presentations of various infectious processes and MPA leads to this implication.
+Chronic nasal carriage of Staphylococcus aureus has been proposed as a potential contributing factor.

-• Genetic Factors: More recently, a genome-wide study conducted in Europe reported genes like HLA-DP, HLA-DR3, and alpha-1 antitrypsin in the pathogenesis of ANCA-associated vasculitides.[8][7]
+• Genetic factors: Recent genome-wide studies conducted in Europe have identified genes such as HLA-DP, HLA-DR3, and alpha-1 antitrypsin as potentially involved in the pathogenesis of ANCA-associated vasculitis.[9][10]

 Epidemiology

-Due to the recent differentiation of microscopic polyangiitis (MPA) from other AAVs, widespread data regarding its demographic factors in the American population is not available yet.
-One study conducted in Rochester, Minnesota, over a period of 20 years estimated the annual incidence of AAV to be 3.3 per 100,000 with a prevalence of 42.1 per 100,000.
-The incidence of GPA and MPA were approximately 1.5 per 100,000.[10]
-Studies from European countries have revealed a comparatively higher incidence and prevalence of AAV, with the highest incidence rates seen in Spain and the United Kingdom, 11.6 and 5.8 cases per million population, respectively.[11]
-There seems to be an increase in the prevalence of MPA in the last two decades, which may be attributed to, in part, the availability of ANCA testing.
+Due to the recent differentiation of MPA from other ANCA-associated vasculitides, comprehensive demographic data for its prevalence in the US population are not widely available.
+A study conducted in Rochester, Minnesota, over a 20-year period estimated the annual incidence of ANCA-associated vasculitis at 3.3 per 100,000, with a prevalence of 42.1 per 100,000.
+The incidence of GPA and MPA was approximately 1.5 per 100,000.[12]
+An increase in the prevalence of MPA over the past 2 decades is likely due to improved recognition and the availability of ANCA testing.
+The global incidence of MPA is estimated to be 20 per million.[6]

 Pathophysiology

-As explained above, the clinical manifestations of MPA stem from the activation of primed neutrophils and MPO-ANCA with receptors present on the endothelial surface.[17]
-These lead to various manifestations affecting the renal, pulmonary, and other capillary beds.
-Individuals may present with an insidious onset of systemic signs like fever, malaise, or weight loss, but more commonly, the onset is acute in patients complaining of arthralgia and flu-like symptoms.
-MPA is a small vessel vasculitis it causes inflammation of the vessel walls.
-This may lead to necrosis and bleeding.
-MPA is characterized by pauci-immune, necrotizing, small vessel vasculitis without clinical or pathological evidence of granulomatous inflammation.
+The clinical manifestations of MPA result from the activation of primed neutrophils and MPO-ANCA, which interact with receptors on the endothelial surface.[13]
+This process leads to a range of symptoms affecting the renal, pulmonary, and other capillary beds.
+Patients may present with an insidious onset of systemic signs such as fever, malaise, or weight loss; however, the onset is more commonly acute, with complaints of arthralgia and flu-like symptoms.
+MPA is a small vessel vasculitis characterized by pauci-immune, necrotizing inflammation without clinical or pathological evidence of granulomatous involvement, often leading to necrosis and bleeding.[6]

-Renal manifestations are most common, and up to 80% to 100% of individuals have some form of glomerulonephritis at onset or with disease progression.
-The most common manifestation is a "pauci-immune" form of rapidly progressive glomerulonephritis (RPGN).
-Clinical presentation may vary from asymptomatic hematuria, sub-nephrotic proteinuria, a rise in serum creatinine, or overt renal failure.
-Pulmonary manifestations may be in the form of alveolar hemorrhage, which is sometimes the first presenting symptom of the disease.[18]
+Renal manifestations are extremely common in MPA, with 80% to 90% of individuals experiencing some form of glomerulonephritis at onset or as the disease progresses.
+The most common renal manifestation is a "pauci-immune" form of rapidly progressive glomerulonephritis.
+Clinical presentations can range from asymptomatic hematuria, sub-nephrotic proteinuria, and elevated serum creatinine to overt renal failure.
+Pulmonary manifestations often include alveolar hemorrhage, which may sometimes be the first presenting symptom of the disease.[14]

 Histopathology

-Histopathological evidence of vasculitis is the gold standard for confirmation of the diagnosis of microscopic polyangiitis and other AAV.
-The most commonly sampled tissues are renal, skin, and lung tissue.
-Pulmonary findings in MPA are most commonly a form of diffuse capillaritis (distinguishing it from GPA, which characteristically shows granulomatous lesions).
+Histopathological evidence of vasculitis is the gold standard for confirming the diagnosis of MPA and other ANCA-associated vasculitides.
+The most commonly sampled tissues are from the kidneys, skin, and lungs.
+Diffuse capillaritis is a typical pulmonary finding in patients with MPA, distinguishing it from GPA, which is characterized by the presence of granulomatous lesions.
 Skin biopsy yields acute or chronic leukocytoclastic vasculitis with neutrophilic infiltrate in the narrow caliber vessels of the superficial dermis.
-Renal biopsy most commonly varies from mild focal or segmental to diffuse necrotizing and sclerosing glomerulonephritis that shows minimal to no immune complex deposits on light and immunofluorescent microscopy ("pauci-immune").[19]
+Renal biopsy findings in MPA typically range from mild focal or segmental to diffuse necrotizing and sclerosing glomerulonephritis, often presenting as crescentic glomerulonephritis.
+These biopsies usually show minimal to no immune complex deposits on light and immunofluorescent microscopy, a characteristic described as "pauci-immune" (see Image.
+Histopathological Changes in Microscopic Polyangiitis Showing Fibrosis).[15]

 History and Physical

-Patients with microscopic polyangiitis may present with constitutional symptoms, including insidious onset fever, arthralgia, myalgia, and weight loss.
-Other manifestations include urinary abnormalities, cough with or without hemoptysis, skin findings consistent with palpable purpura, mononeuritis multiplex, seizures, other non-specific neurological complaints, abdominal pain, gastrointestinal bleeding, chest pain, ocular pain, sinusitis, and testicular pain.
+Patients with MPA may present with constitutional symptoms, including insidious onset fever, arthralgia, myalgia, and weight loss.
+Other manifestations include urinary abnormalities, cough with or without hemoptysis, skin examination findings consistent with palpable purpura, mononeuritis multiplex, seizures, other nonspecific neurological complaints, abdominal pain, gastrointestinal bleeding, sinusitis, and chest, testicular, and ocular pain.
 Some patients may present with acute onset of fulminant disease with frank hemoptysis, hematuria, or even renal failure.

 Renal Manifestations

-The major renal feature of MPA is rapidly progressive glomerulonephritis (RPGN).[21]
-Previous studies reported that 80 to 100% of MPA patients experience renal manifestations ranging from asymptomatic urinary sediment to end-stage renal failure requiring renal replacement therapy.
-Attributable to glomerulonephritis, the most common clinical features of renal involvement are microscopic hematuria, proteinuria, and granular or red blood cell (RBC) casts in urine.[22]
+The primary renal feature of MPA is rapidly progressive glomerulonephritis.[17]
+Previous studies reported that 80% to 90% of patients with MPA experience renal manifestations, which can range from asymptomatic urinary sediment to end-stage renal failure requiring renal replacement therapy.
+Common clinical features of renal involvement due to glomerulonephritis include microscopic hematuria, proteinuria, and the presence of granular or red blood cell (RBC) casts in the urine.[18]

 Pulmonary Manifestations

-Pulmonary involvement can be observed in 25 to 55% of cases.
-In a large study, 80% of MPA patients were observed to have symptoms of pulmonary involvement, and 92% were found to have radiographic changes.[23]
-The most common pulmonary feature is diffuse alveolar hemorrhage; however, some patients may develop chronic interstitial fibrosis causing respiratory failure.[24]
-Common manifestations of an alveolar hemorrhage include hemoptysis, cough, dyspnea, and pleuritic chest pain.[25]
+Pulmonary involvement is thought to be observed in 25% to 55% of cases.
+However, pulmonary symptoms may be more common than previously thought.
+A single-center study found that 80% of MPA patients were observed to have symptoms of pulmonary involvement, and 92% were found to have radiographic changes.[19]
+Although the most common pulmonary feature is diffuse alveolar hemorrhage, some patients may develop chronic interstitial fibrosis, causing respiratory failure.[20]
+Common manifestations of alveolar hemorrhage include hemoptysis, cough, dyspnea, and pleuritic chest pain.[21]
+Unlike GPA and EGPA, upper respiratory tract signs are rare.

 Skin Manifestations

-Skin lesions are seen in 30 to 60% of patients with MPA and are the initial presenting feature in 15 to 30% of patients.[26][27]
-Skin manifestations include palpable purpura, livedo reticularis, urticaria, nodules, and skin ulcers with necrosis.[28]
-Skin manifestations have been associated with joint pains in patients with MPA.
+Skin lesions are observed in 30% to 60% of patients with MPA, and these lesions are the initial presenting feature in 15% to 30% of cases.[22][23]
+These skin manifestations include palpable purpura, livedo reticularis, urticaria, nodules, and ulcers with necrosis.
+Additionally, skin manifestations have been associated with joint pain in patients with MPA (see Image.
+Typical Skin Manifestations Observed in Microscopic Polyangiitis).[24]

 Gastrointestinal Manifestations

-Abdominal pain is the most frequently observed gastrointestinal symptom in MPA.
-While gastrointestinal bleeding may occur in some cases, massive hemorrhage is rare.[29]
+Abdominal pain is the most common gastrointestinal symptom in MPA.
+Although gastrointestinal bleeding can occur, massive hemorrhage is rare.[25]

 Neurological Manifestations

-Neurologic involvement is common in MPA, and peripheral neuropathy is more frequent than central nervous system involvement.
+Neurological involvement is common in MPA, with peripheral neuropathy occurring more frequently than central nervous system (CNS) involvement.
 Predominant peripheral nervous system features include distal symmetrical polyneuropathy and mononeuritis multiplex.
-Sural nerve biopsy reveals necrotizing vasculitis in up to 80% of cases, and nerve conduction studies show acute axonopathy.[30]
-Rarely can patients present with posterior reversible encephalopathy syndrome (PRES).[31]
-Central nervous system manifestations are varied and can include cerebral hemorrhage, non-hemorrhagic cerebral infarctions, and pachymeningitis.[32]
+Sural nerve biopsies often reveal necrotizing vasculitis in up to 80% of cases, and nerve conduction studies may show acute axonopathy.[26]
+Rarely, patients may present with posterior reversible encephalopathy syndrome.[27]
+CNS manifestations can vary and include cerebral hemorrhage, nonhemorrhagic cerebral infarctions, and pachymeningitis.[28]

-Physical examination may show ulceronodular skin lesions of the extremities, fever, tachypnea, and tachycardia.
-Skin examination findings include leukocytoclastic angiitis and its palpable purpura, livedo reticularis, skin ulcerations, necrosis and gangrene, necrotizing nodules, digital ischemia, and urticaria.
-A pulmonary examination may be significant for rales or bronchial breath sounds in pulmonary capillaritis cases, and a neurological exam may show motor or sensory deficits localized to a particular dermatome.
-Cardiovascular findings include hypertension, signs of heart failure, myocardial infarction, and pericarditis.
-Gastrointestinal bleeding, bowel ischemia, and perforation are gastrointestinal examination findings.
-The ocular examination can reveal retinal hemorrhage, scleritis, and uveitis.
-Other physical findings will vary depending on the involved capillary bed.
+Findings from the physical examination of a patient with MPA may reveal systemic signs such as general malaise, fever, or weight loss.
+Skin examination findings may include leukocytoclastic angiitis, palpable purpura, livedo reticularis, skin ulcerations, necrosis, gangrene, necrotizing nodules, digital ischemia, and urticaria.
+Pulmonary examination may reveal rales or bronchial breath sounds, particularly in cases of pulmonary capillaritis.
+Neurological examination might demonstrate motor or sensory deficits localized to a particular dermatome.
+Cardiovascular findings may include hypertension, signs of heart failure, myocardial infarction, and pericarditis.
+Findings from the gastrointestinal examination include bleeding, bowel ischemia, and perforation.
+The ocular examination may reveal retinal hemorrhage, scleritis, and uveitis.
+Other physical findings will vary depending on the involved vascular bed.

 Evaluation